Web search

 If you omit search_context_size, Gateway uses the provider’s adaptive snippet behavior.
 Set a fixed cap when you want predictable maximum context per result.

-With the current provider, these values map to the following maximum snippet sizes.
+These values map to the following maximum snippet sizes.

 Filter domains